 Attorneys and accountants depend on our ideals when calculating real estate values for estates, divorces, or other disputes requiring a worth being placed on real property.
 We cater to their needs and are acclimated to dealing with all parties involved.
 In our company, we are accustomed to dealing with the courts in writing reports that surpass their requirements.

 Contact us today to discuss your unique estate appraisal needs and how we can put our business acumen to work for you.

-Settling an estate usually requires an appraisal to ascertain fair market value for the house in question.
+Commonly, settling an estate requires an detailed appraisal report to determine fair market value for the property to the satisfaction of the parties involved.
 It's understandable that ordering getting an appraisal is the farthest thought from your mind.
-Because of this, now and then there can be times that the effective date of an appraisal differs from the date of your loss.
-Community Appraisal assures that we are familiar with the procedures and requirements needed by the IRS and MI revenue agencies to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
-The ethics provision stated within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us to confidentiality, guaranteeing the strongest degree of privacy for you and your loved ones.
+So, there's a chance the date an appraisal is ordered will be different from the date of death.
+Community Appraisal assures that we are knowledgeable about the procedures and requirements needed by revenue services to perform a retroactive appraisal with an effective date and fair market value estimate matching the date of death.
+The ethical requirements explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our company to confidentiality, guaranteeing the highest degree of discretion for you.

 Most people don't realize that the IRS needs information filed to show the numbers involved in estate sales.

 One of the most essential requirements in an appraisal is an appraiser-backed opinion of value in a comprehensive reason as to how the appraiser came to his conclusion.
 In having a report backed by Community Appraisal's expert appraisers, you will have the knowledge that the numbers displayed in the report will certainly demonstrate to the IRS that the numbers used are accurate and correct.